Scacer/LoggingHeatmap/README.md

 - Contributed the backend code including all funcitonality within the Heatmap class
 - Prototype Documentation and Presentation
 - Lead finisher

-Guide on how to use the program

-FOR DEVELOPERS these are this is the libraries you need to install along with the commands:

-pip install heatmapz seaborn pillow matplotlib numpy sudo apt-get install python3-tk

-import sys as well

--seaborn (for heatmaps)
--pillow (for image handling)
--matplotlib (for plotting and image handling)
--numpy (for numerical operations)
--tkinter (for the GUI)
--import sys as well